 You’ve signed up for the October Unprocessed Challenge, and now you may open your pantry and despair.
 But there’s no need for that, Sunshine!
 I’m here to guide you through setting up your pantry so you’ll have a successful challenge.

-This is my third year to participate, and even though I eat unprocessed 75-80% of the time, getting to 95-100% for October can be daunting.
+Even though I eat unprocessed 75-80% of the time, getting to 95-100% for October can be daunting.
 By taking the time to clear out and organize your pantry, you’ll remove some of the most common obstacles that make us run for the nearest drive-thru.

 How I approach each client’s pantry changes a bit according to the size, starting state of clutter, and whether they’re making any dietary changes.
 However, here are some key basics that will work in anyone’s pantry (or cabinets if you don’t have a pantry).